Skip to content

 To add an AI to a CGL policy, the named insured should contact their insurer and provide the party’s name and address.

-The cost to list an AI varies depending on the insurance company, but can be as low as $50.
+The cost to list an AI varies depending on the insurance company but can be as low as $50.
 Some insurers even permit policyholders to pay a flat rate and add as many as they would like.

 Beyond the initial costs, adding the endorsement will also affect the policyholder’s premiums.
 To understand the total costs naming an AI will have on premiums, contact your insurer.

-Important Considerations for Additional Insured Endorsements
+Important Considerations for AI Endorsements

 1. Submitting the Correct Endorsement Form